SerenityOS/serenity/Base/usr/share/man/man1/Applications/Terminal.md

 Terminal is a terminal emulator application for Serenity.

-It will generally be launched from Serenity menu, an on-screen menu, or the `Open in Terminal` action in File Manager and on the Desktop.
-You can also launch the current help item from within the help document, click on the `Open` link above to launch Terminal.
+It can be launched from the System Menu or the quick access icon to its right, via the `Open in Terminal` action in File Manager and on the Desktop.
+You can also click on the `Open` link above to launch Terminal.

-Selecting `File->Terminal Settings` will launch Terminal Settings dialog and display user configurable application properties.
-This dialog box contains two tabs namely Terminal tab and View tab.
+Select `File → Terminal Settings` to launch the Terminal Settings dialog and display user configurable application properties.
+This dialog box contains two tabs: View and Terminal.

-The _Settings Terminal_ tab shows the option to either enable System beep, or use Visual bell or disable bell altogether.
-It can also enable or disable the display of terminal scrollbar and to change its exit behavior.
+The *View* tab provides the most frequently sought options:
+* Adjust the Terminal font (turn off `Use system default` to select a custom font.

-The _Settings View_ tab shows the option of specifying background opacity.
-Opacity is the amount in which the Terminal's background is transparent, displaying what's underneath.
-Set the opacity level to your taste while maintaining readability balance.
+* Specify background opacity, i.e. the amount to which the Terminal's background is transparent, displaying what's underneath.

-You also have the option of using Terminal's system default font or to select a new one by clicking on the ellipsis.
-Remember to uncheck `Use system default` checkbox before doing so.

-You can change the shape of the cursor from block type, to underline or to bar type.
+* Change the shape of the cursor from Block, to Underscore or to Vertical bar.
 You can also opt to enable or disable cursor's blink property.

-You can select to change the Terminal's color scheme.
-Just click on the drop-down list and pick a color scheme.
-Examples of color schemes are Dracula, Monokai, Solarized and Zenburn.
+* To enable or disable the display of terminal scrollbar.

+The *Terminal* tab gives less frequently used options:
+* To either enable System beep, or use Visual bell or disable bell mode altogether.
+* To change Terminal's exit behavior

-Clicking on the _Apply_ button will cause the currently selected options to take effect immediately.
+Clicking on the *Apply* button will cause the currently selected options to take effect immediately.

-You can press the shortcut key F11 to display Terminal in fullscreen mode.
-Press F11 again to revert back to normal window display mode.
+You can toggle Fullscreen mode by pressing F11.

 ## Options